Bsingstad/ECG-interpretation-flask-application/README.md

-# Automatic ECG interpretation - a Flask application
+# Automatic ECG interpretation - a Python Flask application

 ### How to run the application locally
 Open a command line tool and navigate to the directory of this project